History and exam

 endocrine disorders

 Endocrine disorders such as adrenal insufficiency (including Addison disease) and hypothyroidism can precipitate hypoglycemia because they reduce the counterregulatory response to a drop in blood glucose.[14]
 Celiac disease can also increase the risk of hypoglycemia through malabsorption.[65]
-Rule out Addison and celiac disease in any patient with type 1 diabetes and hypoglycemia, and particularly in children with frequent, unexplained hypoglycemia.[1][66][67]
-The prevalence of these disorders is higher in people with type 1 diabetes than the general population because these are all autoimmune diseases that share a similar genetic background.[65][68][69]
+It is important to rule out Addison disease and celiac disease in any patient with type 1 diabetes and hypoglycemia, and particularly in children with frequent, unexplained hypoglycemia.[1][66][67]
+The prevalence of these disorders is higher in people with type 1 diabetes than in the general population because these are all autoimmune diseases that share a similar genetic background.[65][68][69]

 critical illness